DeibydBarragan/eps-rest-api/README.md

 ##### Params
 - `id` (required): appointment id.
 ##### Body
-Use the fields to create patient that you need to update
+Use the fields to create an appointment that you need to update

 ##### Example
 [Update an appointment](https://github.com/DeibydBarragan/eps-rest-api/assets/116578796/b589a857-9686-484a-a29d-356be57d48d2)